w3ia/blockchain-developer-bootcamp-final-project/README.md

 #### Landlord
 1. Login to application.
-2. View details about all their properties.
+2. View agreementdetails about all their properties.
+3. Add new deposit agreements.
-3. For any newly tenanted properties (including renewals), view the received deposit amount.
+4. For any newly tenanted properties (including renewals), view the received deposit amount.
 5. For any 'end of tenancy' properties, make deductions and deposit releases.

 #### Tenant